open5e/open5e/source/characters/races.rst

 Human Traits
 ^^^^^^^^^^^^

-It’s hard to make generalizations about humans, but your human character has these traits.
+It's hard to make generalizations about humans, but your human character has these traits.

 **Ability Score Increase.** Your ability scores each increase by 1.